-Home Appliance Repair Technician: Education and Career Roadmap
+Home Appliance Repair Technicians

-Home appliance repair technicians diagnosis, repair and install small electrical appliances.
+Home appliance repair technicians diagnose, repair and install small electrical appliances.
 Appliances may be gas or electric and include ranges, refrigerators, microwave ovens, washers, dryers and air conditioners.
 Repairs are usually done in the customer's home, so technicians must take their tools and appliance parts with them.

 Step 1: Take Vocational Courses